simon-p-r/json-schema-models/README.md

 ##### .buildIndexes(callback)

-+ method to build indexes based on schema definition
++ method to build indexes based on schema definitions

     ##### params
     + callback with err signature